return42/sphkerneldoc/doc/books/linux_tv/media/v4l/vidioc-streamon.rst

     :ref:`pad-level format configuration <pad-level-formats>` and the
     pipeline configuration is invalid.

+ENOLINK
+    The driver implements Media Controller interface and the pipeline link configuration is invalid.

 .. ------------------------------------------------------------------------------
 ..
 This file was automatically converted from DocBook-XML with the dbxml